- Campus Life

 The hub of each hall is the living room.
 In addition, some halls also have smaller, less formal lounges and study areas.
 All halls have a television and a VCR and/or DVD player for use by residents.
 Quadside Café is also a popular student hang out, offering a large-screen TV, ample and comfortable seating, and a snack bar and convenience store.

 Where do students study?

 Several places are available for students to study.
 If students prefer to study outside of their rooms, many halls offer their own study areas for students.
-On the main campus, students are often seen studying in the library, Common Grounds or the Fens Cafeteria.
+On the main campus, students are often seen studying in the library, Common Grounds Cafe or the Fens Cafeteria.